xuankimtran/docs-1/pages/katalon-studio/docs/Handle-webdrivers-with-event-firing-webdrivers.md

 > Starting in **Katalon Studio version 7.0.0**, the Katalon Studio's WebDriver extends the `EventFiringWebDriver`.

-`EventFiringWebDriver` is a class in Selenium that wraps the WebDriver around to throw events.
+`EventFiringWebDriver` is a class in Selenium that supports the WebDriver with event-driven capabilities.
 It is useful in many scenarios.
 One of which is for logging steps or triggering certain events before an operation.
 Learn more about [EventFiringWebDriver](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/support/events/EventFiringWebDriver.html).

 In this article, we show you how to handle WebDrivers with the support of `EventFiringWebDriver`.
 ## Use WebDriver Event Listeners